ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_exposures/suboptimal_breastfeeding/index.rst

 category.

 The risk-outcome pairs listed in `Assessment of risk-outcome pairs` are standard GBD relationships.
-The relative risks pulled from ``get_draws()`` for non-exclusive breastfeeding are identical across location and year, but vary by age and sex.
-The relative risks pulled from ``get_draws()`` for discontinued breastfeeding are the same for all location, year, age, and sex subgroups.
+The relative risks pulled from ``get_draws()`` for both non-exclusive breastfeeding and discontinued breastfeeding are the same for all location, year, age, and sex subgroups.
 Exposure to suboptimal breastfeeding affects the likelihood of both morbidity and mortality from lower respiratory infection (gbd_cause_id=322) and diarrheal disease (gbd_cause_id=302).
 We will model this in Vivarium such that exposure to non-exclusive breastfeeding will impact the incidence rates of both lower respiratory infection and diarrheal disease, and exposure to discontinued breastfeeding will impact the incidence rates of diarrheal disease only.